Below is a list of ongoing research studies currently looking for participants.

 FASD is a complex disability.
 Caring for someone who has FASD comes with unique challenges and successes.
 Unfortunately, there has not been much research to understand the whole experience of caring for someone with FASD across the lifespan.
 This study aims to learn about the lived experiences of people who care for someone with FASD.

-Exploring Cannabis Use and Effects in Adults with FASD – Caregivers
+Substance Use Treatment in Youth with FASD – Caregivers

 INDIVIDUALS WITH FASD

 Do you have FASD?
-Are you over the age of 16?
-Do you live in Canada?
+Are you between 12 and 24 years old?
+Have you gone through substance use treatment?
 If you answered “yes” to these questions, you can participate in our study.

-We are recruiting for an interview study to talk about your lived experience with housing.
+We are recruiting for an interview study to talk about your lived experience in substance use treatment.
 The interview will take about 30-45 minutes of your time.
-If you’re interested in participating, please contact housing@canfasd.ca or check out our website.
+If you’re interested in participating, please contact emcarlso@ualberta.ca.

 Legal Decision-Making in Youth – Youth and Young Adults